-If you’re looking for a plant to add year-round drama to your lawn, mixed border, decorative pots, poolside or even your parking strip, add a Phormium to your nursery cart.
-This evergreen perennial comes in all sizes and its leaves, whether solid or variegated, encompass a full spectrum of colors.
-Depending on variety, it can thrive in either sun or shade, is tolerant of our coastal sprays and winter frosts and is moderate in its thirst for water.
+If there is any plant that adds year-round drama to a mixed border, decorative pot, poolside, or even a parking strip, it is Phormium.
+This evergreen perennial comes in all sizes with solid or variegated leaves that encompass a full spectrum of colors.
+Depending on the named cultivar, it can thrive in either sun or shade, tolerate coastal sprays and winter frosts, and be moderate in its thirst for water.

-The genus has only two species, both of which are quite large: Phormium tenax and Phormium cookianum (or colensoi).
-However, it has wide range of more moderately sized hybrids with distinctive leaf colors that are crosses between the two species.
-The plant is a native of New Zealand, where it is widely grown for its valuable fiber; hence the name, Phormium, which is Greek for basket.
+The genus has only two species, both of which are quite large: Phormium tenax and Phormium cookianum.
+However, it has a wide range of more garden-sized hybrids with distinctive leaf colors that are crosses between the two species, both of which are natives of New Zealand where they have been widely grown for their valuable fibers; hence the name, Phormium, which is Greek for basket.

 Phormium tenax has stiff, sword-like, grayish green to bronzy green leaves up to 6-in. across marked with a thin line along smooth margins.
 Foliage rises 6-10 ft. tall and stretches 4-8 ft. wide as groups of leaves fan out on two sides from a central clump.
 In mature plants, sturdy stems bearing tubular, 2-in. flowers in rusty red or reddish orange rise high above the foliage.